In February 1821, the Greeks’ decisive revolt against the Ottoman Empire began and on 3 February 1830 they gained independence.

-In July 1914 Greece under King Constantine I had a population of 4,733,013 Greeks as well as Turkish and Macedonian-Slav minorities and covering about 122,000 km² (45,000 square miles) of today’s Greece, with the exception of West Thrace (then Bulgaria) and the Italian Dodecanese Islands.
+In July 1914 Greece under King Constantine I had a population of 4,733,013 Greeks as well as Turkish and Macedonian-Slav minorities and covering about 122,000 km² (45,000 square miles) of today’s Greece, except for West Thrace (then Bulgaria) and the Italian Dodecanese Islands.

 Garrison troops, with engineers and signal regiments, as well as railway, bridge building engineers and motorized transport battalions were directly subordinated to Army Headquarters.